rust-lang/rfcs/text/0000-at-least-one-feature.md

 restriction.

 The main difference is that `default-features = false` is ret-conned as a feature to allow for existing users.
-That can be thought of from the perspective of this RFC as a "one-off" feature migration to get reverse dependencies predating the use of `at-least-one-feature = true` on to a feature so they retroactively abide by the "at least one feature" rule.
+That can be thought of from the perspective of this RFC as a "one-off" feature migration to get reverse dependencies predating the use of `empty-features = false` on to a feature so they retroactively abide by the "at least one feature" rule.

 ## "Negative features"